 First, Whitehead notes a key problem in modern culture, science, and philosophy—in what he terms a bifurcation of nature: into nature apprehended and nature apprehending (2004, 29).
 Didier Debaise suggests that this is a deeper problem than that of the body-mind split (2017, 3ff).
 This bifurcation becomes the basis for so much that follows (hierarchy, of course, but also misunderstanding of the nature of the world).
 Nothing could more clearly illustrate this than the dog and its conditional reflex as nature apprehended.
 Indeed, the point seems to be the severe subtraction of the dog’s ability to apprehend and to construct, within this assemblage, Pavlov as nature apprehending.
 This is not a natural order of any kind.
 It is an operative structuring.
 Yet it is an operative structuring that Pavlovism has helped to naturalize.

 In addition, in that it is an active but destructive structuring and especially in that it blocks access to richer (more alive) aspects of the world, Whitehead would probably have considered it ‘evil.’
 For Whitehead, evil is very much situational, a question of how things are ongoingly assembled.
 He writes, evil “is positive [active, processual] and destructive; what is good is positive and creative” (1926, 96).
 The “nature of evil is that the characters of things are mutually obstructive” (Whitehead 1978).
-This is how things are in so much of Pavlovism, most obviously in the constraints and the sophisticated production of “” (Todes 2014, 634) bind.
+This is how things are in so much of Pavlovism, most obviously in the constraints and the sophisticated production of “experimental neurosis” (Todes 2014, 634) that Bateson thought an experimental incidence of the famous double bind.

 Second, in Modes of Thought, Whitehead notes that most of what has become modern science, as in Pavlovism, has a concept of nature “under an abstraction in which all reference to life was suppressed” (1968, 144).
 As noted earlier, this has been in favor of predictable relations and event-outcomes between relatively independent and in themselves relatively inert elementary particles (like atoms in early physics).
 The relational aspects of all events, which mean that no event (or entity) has “simple location,” along with the creative aspects of life, were replaced by isolated, individual elements, with activity at best “bare activity” (e.g., the conditional reflex).
 For Whitehead, “there are no instants, conceived as simple primary entities, there is no nature at an instant” (146), just as there is no simple location and no simple “individual.”
 Rather, there is the ongoing “inter-relation of all matters of fact,” and this “must involve transition in their essence.
 All creative realization involves implication in the creative advance” (146).
 When such things are ignored, it is no wonder that we end up with “technics lifeless.”